vtnorton/infinite-craft-multiplayer/README.md

 ## How it works

 I've created an insightful blog post about how I created this extension.
-You can read it [here](/).
+You can read it [here](https://dev.to/vtnorton/how-i-made-infinite-craft-a-multiplayer-game-with-a-few-lines-of-code-4ne7).

+## Contributing

+Feel free to contribute to this project.
+You can open an issue or create a pull request.

 ## License